 The summary of projections approach is used in this EIR, except for the evaluation of cumulative traffic impacts and vehicular-related air quality, greenhouse gas, and noise impacts.
 The analysis of cumulative traffic impacts uses a "combined approach," utilizing the summary of projections approach with the manual addition of past, present, and reasonably foreseeable projects that may not have been accounted for in the summary of projections, where appropriate.
-The combined approach was determined to be appropriate by the City of Moreno Valley because long-range planning documents contain a sufficient amount of information to enable an analysis of cumulative effect for all subject areas, with expectation of traffic and vehicular-related air quality, greenhouse gas, and noise effects, which require a greater level of detailed study.
-The cumulative impact analyses of vehicular-related air quality, greenhouse gas, and noise impacts, which rely on data from the Project's traffic study, inherently utilize the combined approach.
+The combined approach was determined to be appropriate by the City of Moreno Valley because long-range planning documents contain a sufficient amount of information to enable an analysis of cumulative effect for all subject areas, with expectation of traffic and vehicular-related air quality, greenhouse gas, and noise impacts, which rely on data from the Project's traffic study, inherently utilize the combined approach.
 With the combined approach, the cumulative impact analyses for the air quality, greenhouse gas, noise, and traffic issue areas overstate the Project's potential cumulative impacts as compared to an analysis that would rely solely on the list of projects approach or solely the summary of projections approach; therefore, the combined approach provides a conservative, "worst-case" analysis for cumulative air quality, greenhouse gas, noise, and traffic impacts.

 The list of projects used to supplement the summary of projections approach for the cumulative traffic impact analysis (as well as vehicular-related air quality, greenhouse gas, and noise impact analyses) includes approved and pending development project in proximity to the Project site that would contribute traffic to the same transportation facilities as the Project, as well as several large, traffic-intensive projects farther from the Project site that have the potential to affect regional transportation facilities.
 As such, the cumulative impact analysis of traffic and vehicular-related air quality, greenhouse gas, and noise impacts includes 20 other past, present, and reasonably foreseeable projects within this study area in addition to the summary of projections (Urban Crossroads, 2018e, Table 4-3).
-This methodology recognizes development projects that have the potential to contribute measurable traffic to the same intersections, roadway segments, and/or state highway system facilities as the project and have the potential to be made fully operational in the foreseeable future.
-Specific development projects included in the traffic and vehicular-related air quality, greenhouse gas, and noise impacts are proved to be and projects and have the potential to be made fully operational in the foreseeable future.
-Specific development projects shown in Figure 4.0-1, Cumulative Development Location Map, and are listed in Table 4.0-1, Cumulative Development List of Projects Summary.
+This methodology recognizes development projects that have the potential to contribute measurable traffic to the same intersections, roadway segments, and/or state highway system facilities as the proposed Project and have the potential to be made fully operational in the foreseeable future.
+Specific development projects included in the traffic and vehicular-related air quality, greenhouse gas, and noise cumulative impact analyses shown in Figure 4.0-1, Cumulative Development Location Map, and are listed in Table 4.0-1, Cumulative Development List of Projects Summary.